 Stage Two involves a lot of trial and error and experimentation.
 We experiment with living in new places, hanging out with new people, imbibing new substances, and playing with new people’s orifices.

 In my Stage Two, I ran off and visited fifty-something countries.
 My brother’s Stage Two was diving headfirst into the political system in Washington DC.
 Everyone’s Stage Two is slightly different because every one of us is slightly different.

 Stage Two is a process of self-discovery.
 We try things.
 Some of them go well.
 Some of them don’t.
-The goal is to stick with the ones that go well and move on.
+The goal is to stick with the ones that go well for a while and move on.

 Stage Two lasts until we begin to run up against our own limitations.
 This doesn’t sit well with many people.
 But despite what Oprah and Deepak Chopra may tell you, discovering your own limitations is a good and healthy thing.